olincollege/pie-2021-03/Lightsaber/index.md

 were including a modular hilt, making the lightsaber properly balanced, and possibly adding a crystal reveal in the hilt.

-On the electrical/software side we expected for both lightsabers to possess visual and sound effects.
+On the electrical/software side we expected for both Lightsabers to possess visual and sound effects.
 As well as do there respective launch and shutdown procedures.
 For effects we wanted to have multiple characters be available to the user via a button which would change the saber's color and play a theme song.